Kim Yoon-seok: Critical acclaim

 In 2017, Kim starred in director Hwang Dong-hyuk's historical film The Fortress.
 He also reunited with director Jang Joon-hwan in 1987: When the Day Comes, another historical political film about pro-democratic movement in South Korea in 1987.

+Filmmaking debut and other roles

 In 2018, Kim starred in murder mystery film Dark Figure of Crime.
 He reportedly worked on the script alongside director Kwak Kyung-taek.
 In 2019, Kim made his directorial debut with Another Child, a family drama film.

-In October 2022, Kim signed with new agency Hodu&U Entertainment.
+In 2021, Kim co-starred in Ryoo Seung-wan's action drama film Escape from Mogadishu, portraying the South Korean ambassador in a story based on real events during the Somali Civil War.
+The film became one of the year's most critically and commercially successful South Korean releases.

+Kim signed with new agency Hodu&U Entertainment in October 2022.
+In 2023, he appeared in Noryang: Deadly Sea, the final installment of Kim Han-min's Yi Sun-sin trilogy, portraying the admiral in the film's depiction of the Battle of Noryang.

+In 2024, Kim returned to television for the first time in 18 years with the mystery-thriller series The Frog.
+That same year, he also starred in the family drama film About Family.
+In 2025, Kim appeared in the comedy drama film Virus alongside Bae Doona.

 Personal life

-Kim was born in Danyang County, North Chungcheong Province but grew up in Busan, then moved to Seoul for acting career.

-He married actress Bang Joo-ran in 2002, and has 2 daughters.
+Kim Yoon-seok married actress Bang Ju-ran in 2002; the couple met while performing in the 2000 play Blood Brothers.
+They have two daughters.